rust-embedded/discovery/src/11-usart/README.md

 we have to wire up everything.

 I mentioned before that this protocol involves two data lines: TX and RX.
 TX stands for transmitter and RX stands for receiver.
-Which is which depends from which device we are looking the lines at.
+Transmitter and receiver are relative terms though; which line is the transmitter and which line is the receiver depends from which side of the communication you are looking at the lines.

 We'll be using the pin `PA9` as the TX line and `PA10` as the RX line.
 IOW, the pin `PA9` outputs data onto its wire wheres the pin `PA10` listens for data on